EPCompSci/portfolio-2020-sarthyparty/README.md

 <h3>Link can be found here --> </h3>

 The next project I worked on was a HUGE step up!
 Starting from a base spritekit project, me along with a small team built a full game where players must avoid becoming infected.
 Few players start infected and other players must stay alive and non-infected for as long as possible.
-<h4 class = "text-purple">Currently I am attempting to setup the connection between AWS DynamoDB and the backend of our iOS Application using a dependacy manager called cocoapods.</h3>
+<div class = "text-purple">Currently I am attempting to setup the connection between AWS DynamoDB and the backend of our iOS Application using a dependacy manager called cocoapods.</div>

 <h3>Link can be found here --> </h3>